telerik/blazor-docs/components/filter/overview.md

 ## Fields
 The fields are responsible for setting up the Filter information.
 [Read more about the supported Blazor Filter fields...]({%slug filter-fields%})

+## Events
+The Blazor Filter generates events that you can handle and further customize its behavior.
+[Read more about the Blazor Filter events...]({%slug filter-events%}).

-## Parameters
+## Filter Parameters
 The Blazor Filter provides parameters that allow you to configure the component:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |
 | `Class` | `string` | The class that will be rendered on the outermost element. |
 | `Value` | `CompositeFilterDescriptor` | Sets the value of the filter component. |

-## Events
-The Blazor Filter generates events that you can handle and further customize its behavior.
-[Read more about the Blazor Filter events...]({%slug filter-events%}).

 ## Next Steps
 [Configure the Filter Fields]({%slug filter-fields%})